sentient-lang/sentient-lang.org/tutorial/installation.md

 compiling and running Sentient programs.

-At present, Sentient is officially supported in **Node 0.11 or newer**, but it will probably work with older versions, too.
-You can check which version of Node you're running with:
+At present, Sentient is officially supported in **Node 0.11 or newer**, but it might work with older versions, too.
+You can check your Node version with:

 ```
 node --version